Ind-Eshant/Joker/TERM.md

 ---

 ## 7. 🛠️ Feedback & Issues
-Got an idea or found a bug?
-[Open an issue on GitHub](https://github.com/yourusername/yourrepo/issues) or contact us via the support server.
+Got an idea or found a bug? contact us via the support server.

 ---